dennisss/google-keychain/README.md

 This is a collection of utilities for reading and reusing the authentication keys that official google installable applications store on your computer and as well as documentation from reversing the applications where appropriate.

-Where application, this application documents the corresponding functionality in the original application code
+Where applicable, this library documents the corresponding functionality in the original application code
 - For Python applications, `uncompyle6` can be used to decompile the distributed `.pyo` files.
 Most references are relative to the `site_packages` folder

 Currently supported target applications: